NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 - `DotnetCliTool` type packages are extensions to the [.NET CLI](https://docs.microsoft.com/dotnet/articles/core/tools/index) and are invoked from the command line.
 Such packages can be installed only in .NET Core projects and have no effect on restore operations.
 More details about these per-project extensions are available in the  [.NET Core extensibility](https://docs.microsoft.com/dotnet/articles/core/tools/extensibility#per-project-based-extensibility) documentation.

-    When a DotnetCliTool package is installed, Visual Studio will place the package in the `project.json` `tools` node instead of the `dependencies` node.
+    When a DotnetCliTool package is installed, Visual Studio places the package in the `project.json` `tools` node instead of the `dependencies` node.

 - Custom type packages use an arbitrary type identifier that conforms to the same format rules as package IDs.
 Any type other than Dependency and `DotnetCliTool`, however, are not recognized by the NuGet Package Manager in Visual Studio.